Kodotautas/Data-Engineering/5_LT_companies_cars/srcrust/README.md

 Pipeline for Lithuanian traffic violations data to be added to the LT Transport dashboard for learning and bonding with Rust in Data Engineering.

-Build CLI: `gcloud build submit .`
+Build CLI: `gcloud builds submit .`

 ### Architecture:
 <div align="center">